ranvis/robots-txt-processor/README.md

 ### Setting user-agents

 When setting source, you can (optionally) pass user-agents like the examples above.
-If you pass a user-agent string or an array of string, subsequent `Filter` will filter out unspecified user-agent records (aside from `*`.)
+If you pass a user-agent string or an array of strings, subsequent `Filter` will filter out unspecified user-agent records (aside from `*`.)
 While `Tester->isAllowed()` accepts user-agents, it should run faster to filter (with `Filter->setUserAgents()` or `Tester->setSource(source, userAgents)`) and call `Tester->isAllowed()` multiple times without specifying user-agents.
+(When an array of user-agent strings is passed, a user-agent specified earlier takes precedence when testing.)

 ### Record separator

 This parser ignores blank lines.
-Another record starts on User-agent lines after group member lines.
+Another record starts on User-agent lines after group member lines (i.e. Disallow/Allow.)

 ### Case sensitivity